-Independent Directors.
-At an appropriate time, the Nominating and Governance Committee will solicit nominations of individuals to serve as the Independent Directors to be elected, using whatever process the Nominating and Governance Committee determines to be appropriate.
-The nominees will be considered by the Nominating and Governance Committee, which shall select the Independent Director from among nominated individuals considered to be independent, as that term is defined in Section 6.7.
+Independent Director.
+The Board of Directors in good standing shall each have one (1) vote in the Independent Director election.
+President.
+All Individual Members of USA Judo in good standing shall have one (1) vote in the President election.

 Organizations belonging to the following membership categories shall be entitled to vote in an election for Directors of the Board:

-Group Membership Director.
-The Group Membership Director will come from nominations made by the Contributing Organization and State organizational members of USA Judo that are in good standing.
-At an appropriate time,that is sufficiently in advance of the annual USA Judo Assembly, the Nominating and Governance Committee will solicit nominations of individuals from current USA Judo Contributing and State members in accordance with procedures to be established by the Nominating and Governance Committee.
-The nominees will be reviewed by the Nominating and Governance Committee to determine that they each qualify to serve if elected.
-The Nominating and Governance Committee will then timely present the names of at least three (3) qualified nominees to the Contributing Organization and State members(or, in the event there are fewer than three (3) qualified nominees, the names of all qualified nominees), and such nominees will then stand for election by the Contributing and State organizational members at the annual USA Judo Assembly.
-Preliminary elections for Contributing and State Organizations will occur as follows:

-Registered USA Judo Contributing Organization Members in good standing will receive one (1) vote.
+Regional Directors.
+Organizations who are USA Judo Club Members and are in good standing shall have one (1) vote in the Regional Director election in such club’s region.

-Registered State Organization members will receive one (1) vote.
-The State Organization Nominee with the most votes will advance to the final election.

-The individual with the highest vote total in the final election is elected.

-No other voting privileges are conferred upon these members.

 National Affiliated Organization Director (1).
 If there are no National Affiliated Organization members, then the National Affiliated Organization Director seat shall be vacant.
 If there is one (1) National Affiliated Organization member, then that organization shall select a qualified individual to serve as the National Affiliated Organization Director.
 If there is more than one (1) National Affiliated Organization member, then the Organizations as a group shall select a qualified individual to serve as the National Affiliated Organization Director.

-Should this role be vacant, the seat will not count towards to the total membership of the Board of Directors for the purposes of calculating one third athlete composition nor calculation of quorum.
+Should this role be vacant, the seat will not count towards the total membership of the Board of Directors for the purposes of calculating one third athlete composition nor calculation of quorum.